php-fig/fig-standards/proposed/module-identification.md

 To identify multiple builds of the same module the version numbering is used.

-Version number MUST follow the following convention from [Semver][]:
+Version number MUST follow the following convention from [Semver 2.0.0-rc.1][]:
 <major>.<minor>.<fixlevel>-extra
 <major>.<minor>.<fixlevel>+extra